 “protect American workers.”Trump

-An administration source told CNN that Trump’s decree will only suspend green cards, because other visas for the United States, such as work visas (H-2A and H-2B visa), are a little more complicated to suspend them in these moments and would take more time to implement.
+An administration source told CNN that Trump’s decree will only suspend green cards, because other types of American visas, such as work visas (H-2A and H-2B visa), are a little more complicated to suspend them in these moments and would take more time to implement.

 Thousands of alien workers are currently being employed in various production areas (agricultural, food processing, among others) and in the health area, due to the coronavirus pandemic that is affecting the country.